omar-waly-ai/LinkedIn-Ai-Optimizer-Pro/README.md

 **LinkedIn AI Optimizer Pro ** A professional-grade, **portable prompt system** that transforms any AI chat into a LinkedIn optimization expert.
 Works seamlessly on **ChatGPT** and **DeepSeek**.
 This isn't just another chatbot - it's a complete 8-step framework built for maximum profile impact

-It’s designed to help professionals at any level improve their LinkedIn profile **visibility, clarity, and impact**, guiding you **step-by-step** through the process:

 - **Headline** – clarity & impact
 - **About / Summary** – positioning & value proposition
 - **Experience** – quantified achievements